 Instructor: Kenneth Hawkey

-Kenneth Hawkey’s representational approach to painting makes familiar and even unfamiliar places accessible, comfortable, and allows the viewer to easily relate to the work.
+Kenneth Hawkey’s representational approach to painting makes familiar and even unfamiliar places accessible and comfortable, as well as allowing the viewer to easily relate to the work.
 After studying fine art at SUNY Geneseo, he worked as a graphic designer and in art marketing while concentrating on painting.
-Hawkey is represented by Larkin Gallery in Provincetown and Post Office Gallery in North Truro where he presents a new series each year in a solo exhibit.
-He also participates with many collaborative organizations where he has won grants, exhibited, and led workshops.
+Hawkey is represented by Larkin Gallery in Provincetown and Post Office Gallery in North Truro, where he presents a new series each year in a solo exhibit.
+He also participates with many collaborative organizations where he has won grants, exhibited his work and led workshops.